swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 When is a VMC View Appropriate?
 -------------------------------

-VMC views are typically meant for situations where you want to display a lot of short data in a more compact space than a straightforward ListView would require.
+VMC views are typically meant for situations where you want to display a lot of short data in a more compact space than a straightforward ListView would demand.

-A common use case is to query an API for a list of choices (e.g. a list of plants or a list of car models) which you would display as links in a view.
-The end user would select one of the links which would trigger a further call to the API to retrieve more detailed information which you might display in a detail view.
+A common use case is to query an API for a list of choices (e.g. a list of plants or a list of car models) then display the list as links in some sort of list view.
+The end user would select one of the links which would trigger a further call to the API to retrieve more detailed information which you would display in a detail view.

 *Avoid handling very complex hierarchical JSON in a VMC view.*

 While VMC views do support hierarchical JSON data, it can add unneeded complexity to your Django templates.
 To avoid that complexity, you are better off either:

-* limiting your API call to return only the data required for a user to make a choice, or
+* limiting your API call to returning only the data required for a user to make a choice, or
 * if hierarchical JSON must be returned by the API, extract only the data you need for a user to make a choice before sending it on to the VMC view.

-The example site demonstrates how hierarchical data can be handled in a view.
+*Note: The example site demonstrates how hierarchical data can be handled in a view.*

 .. _how-passed-functions-work: